obogz/ReaScripts/README.md

 - To delete certain move at the end of the note(s) and hold the coresponding key on your controller and press back untill you fully delted
 - To resize a certain note do the same
 - if no notes are pressed the cursor will just navigate back and forward
+- I successfully tested this using the arrow keys